-An experimental investigation has been made to determine the dynamic stability and control characteristics of a 1/5-scale flying model of a jet-powered vertical-attitude VTOL research airplane in hovering and transition flight.
+An experimental investigation has been made to determine the dynamic stability and control characteristics of a 1/5-scale flying model of the Ryan X-13 jet VTOL airplane in hovering and transition flight.
 The model was powered with either a hydrogen peroxide rocket motor or a compressed-air jet exhausting through an ejector tube to simulate the turbojet engine of the airplane.
 The gyroscopic effects of the engine were simulated by a flywheel driven by compressed-air jets.
 In hovering flight the model was controlled by jet-reaction controls which consisted of a swiveling nozzle on the main jet and a movable nozzle on each wing tip; and in forward flight the model was controlled by elevons and a rudder.